pmsaue0/oh-my-zsh-settings/README.md

-# Oh My Zsh settings
+# Oh My Zsh terminal settings
 ## Including HG prompt, GIT prompt, terminal colors
 I assume that you are using Sublime text editor as your default editor, but you can change that if you want in .zshrc.
 You will also need to have Git and HG installed.
 You will get textualized prompt for Mercurial and Git.